Gaussian Arimoto-Blahut Algorithm for Capacity Region Calculation of Gaussian Vector Broadcast Channels: Gaussian Arimoto--Blahut Algorithms with Private and Common Messages

 where $\lambda_2'=\frac{\lambda_2}{\lambda_1}$, $\lambda_0'=\frac{\lambda_0}{\lambda_1}$, $\lambda_0'>\lambda_2'>1$, and $K_C-K_W-K_V=K_U$.
 We may assume that $\lambda_2'-\lambda_0'\bar{\alpha}>0$, since the optimization problem is more tractable in other cases.

 Observe that when $K_U + K_V$ is fixed, the optimization problem (\ref{xy}) becomes

-which is similar to the optimization problem \eqref{o1} for the case of private messages only and can be solved by the GBA-P or GBA-A algorithm in Section \ref{secmr}.
+which is similar to the optimization problem \eqref{o1} for the case of private messages only and can be solved by the GAB-P or GAB-A algorithm in Section \ref{secmr}.
 Similarly, when $K_U$ is fixed, the optimization problem (\ref{xy}) becomes

 or equivalently,